 Gerd and Marion, Council co-chairs provided an overview on CORHA (slides available on Basecamp), showing the connection between CORHA’s past, present and future.

-As participants prepared to transition into various breakout sessions, Gerd encourage participants to think about what is currently working in CORHA, and to identify gaps and opportunities for year 3.
+As participants prepared to transition into various breakout sessions, Gerd encouraged participants to think about what is currently working in CORHA, and to identify gaps and opportunities for year 3.
 Participants provided the following comments: